zeek/zeek-docs/doc/scripts/base/utils/directions-and-hosts.zeek.rst

    to the locally-monitored network.

-   :id: a connection record containing the originator/responder hosts.
+   :param id: a connection record containing the originator/responder hosts.

-   :d: a direction with respect to the locally-monitored network.
+   :param d: a direction with respect to the locally-monitored network.

    :returns: T if the two connection endpoints match the given direction, else F.